CCHU9034 Arts and Humanities

-This course examines how architecture and urbanism is represented in film and investigates how film influences and constructs the architecture of the city.
+This course examines how architecture and urbanism is represented in film and investigates how film influences and constructs the built environment – how it is experienced and perceived.
 Emerging as a twentieth-century phenomenon, the modern metropolis is the site of the most radical experiments of architects and planners, and an active subject in the imagination and actions of its diverse inhabitants.
 Film has a close relationship with the city and its architecture.
 How does architecture use its structure, form, enclosure, floor plans, materials and lighting to produce effects, evoke emotions and influence everyday lives?
 Likewise, how does film use space, architecture and landscape to situate its characters, create dramatic action and emotions?

 Focusing on popular film genres of postwar modern industrialized Hong Kong and other Asian cities––the melodrama, noir thriller, monster movie, sci-fi dystopian fantasy, comedy and crime drama––the course offers a cross-cultural perspective on how films have envisioned urban transformation due to the flows of capital, people, ideologies and imageries.
 It attends to how movies produce and reproduce the image of the city, their effect on the built environment and how they impact everyday experiences and perceptions of the city they live in.
-Through in-class analyses and discussions of film clips and stills, city maps, building floor plans and texts, the course aims to deepen students’ understanding of how architecture and film influence each other, how they reveal social relations and construct narratives of modernity in the twentieth century.
+Through in-class analyses and discussions of film clips, film sets, city maps, building plans and texts, the course aims to deepen students’ understanding of how architecture and film influence each other, how they reveal social relations and construct narratives of modernity.
 Class readings are drawn from film studies, urban studies, global and cultural studies, architectural and design history and theory.

 Course Learning Outcomes